urbanairship/ios-library/README.md

 ### Static Library Installation

-The static library can be downloaded as a zip file or built directly from source.

 #### Downloading libUAirship
 [Download](https://bintray.com/urbanairship/iOS/urbanairship-sdk/_latestVersion) and unzip the latest version of libUAirship.
 If you are using one of our sample projects, copy the ``Airship`` directory